Training with Shock Collars—Why You Should Just Say NO!

 On Shocking Our Dogs - Just Because We Can Doesn't Mean We Should: December 18th, 2011 by Trish King

-There are no short cuts or magic bullets for training a dog that can substitute for relationship building, skillful teaching, and practicing good habits.
+There are no short cuts or magic bullets for training a dog that can substitute for relationship building, skillful teaching and training, and practicing good habits.

 To use shock as an effective dog training method you will need: